 The STXL will internally regulate a 12VDC supply so that the camera can be connected directly to any unregulated source such as a car battery.
 Four power LEDs indicate if the supply voltage drops to 11, 10 or 9 volts and when it is “good.”
 Operation of the camera is possible with a supply voltage of 9.1 to 14 volts DC.
 Other LEDs indicate camera status and operation of the relays during guiding.

-STXL models can connect to either a Remote Guide Head or FW8G-STXL self-guided filter wheel.
-The Remote Guide Head is suitable for piggyback guide telescopes or off-axis guider devices.
-The FW8G-STXL filter wheel provides integrated self-guiding in front of the filters.
-Both connect directly to the Guide Head port on the STXL camera, which provides all power and control signals.
+STXL models can connect to a Remote Guide Head, which is suitable for piggyback guide telescopes or off-axis guider devices.
+It connects directly to the Guide Head port on the STXL camera, which provides all power and control signals.
 This provides a convenient, integrated package and minimizes mount cabling.

 Optional AO-X Adaptive Optics